ahundt/sharpDARTS/README.md

 ### Visualization

-Here are examples of how to visualize the cell structures from a genotype definition found int `genotypes.py`:
+Here are examples of how to visualize the cell structures from a genotype definition found in `genotypes.py`:
 ```
 cd cnn